joshuadavidthomas/django-github-app/README.md

    ]
    ```

-   For the moment, django-github-app only supports an async webhook view, as this library is a wrapper around [gidgethub](https://github.com/gidgethub/gidgethub) which is async only.
-Sync support is planned.
+   For the moment, django-github-app only provides an async webhook view.
+While sync support is being actively developed, the webhook view remains async-only.

 5. Setup your GitHub App, either by registering a new one or importing an existing one, and configure django-github-app using your GitHub App's information.